-I started my guitar making career as most luthiers do - copying the guitars made by the great luthiers of the past.
-Names such as Hauser, Torres, Barbero, Fleta, Simplicio, Ramirez, and others might come to mind.
+I started my guitar making career as most luthiers do - copying the guitars made by some of the great luthiers of the past - Hauser, Torres, Barbero, Fleta, Ramirez, and others might come to mind.
 Many traditionally built guitars are great instruments, especially in terms of tone quality and balance.
-But the problem for many of the new players was these traditional guitars often lacked the volume and projection needed in the concert hall or for ensemble playing.
-The other problem for luthiers is consistency.
-Even with many years of experience, it can be difficult to consistently build great guitars when using traditional designs.

-For these reasons and others, I became very interested in building modern instruments - new instruments using new materials and new design features.
-They are louder, project further, and have better playability and dynamics than the traditional guitars I used to built exclusively.
+But after several years of building traditional guitars, I became interested in building modern instruments - guitars using new materials and design features, such as lattice bracing, and nomex double tops.
+They are louder, project further, and have better playability and dynamics than the traditional guitars I used to build exclusively.

-Greater volume is self explanatory.
-By Dynamics I'm referring to how well the guitar responds to both gentle and aggressive right hand techniques.
-Better playability - they deliver more Volume with less effort on the part of the player.
-This has obvious advantages for anyone, whether student or professional.
+I have found my double tops to have better volume, playability, and dynamics than the lattice braced guitars.
+By dynamics I'm referring to how well the guitar responds to both gentle and aggressive right hand techniques.
+Better playability - they deliver more volume with less effort on the part of the player.
+Melody lines on the top string, will "pop" out with less effort.

 The classical guitar world is conservative by nature, and change happens very slowly.
-But in my nearly 20 year career as a guitar maker I've learned that musicians are very accepting of innovative designs which help them excel as artists.
-Most players do not have the same prejudices about how a guitar should or should not be made, like luthiers often have.
-They just want the right musical tool.
+But in my 20+ year career as a guitar maker I've learned that musicians are very accepting of innovative designs which help them excel as artists.
+They do not have the same prejudices about how a guitar should or should not be made, like luthiers often have.
+Musicians just want the right musical tool.

 For this reason, and for the quality of my work, I have been lucky to build and develop my new line of Modern Concert Guitars.